-Students will request courses for the following year in February.
+Students will begin the course request process in marking period 3 for the following academic school year.
 The requests must meet the minimum standards for the grade level.
 Students may request electives provided they have met the prerequisites and/or have obtained approval as required.
 The requested courses should be discussed with teachers, counselors, and parents to be sure the educational and vocational needs of the students have been met.

-Every effort will be made by the school to offer a complete description of each available course.
-Additionally, there will be ample time for the students and their parents to discuss selections with the school counselors.
-Once the requests have been made, there should be no changes.
-The selection of courses is a contract between the student and the school.
+A complete description of each available course shall be found in the Program of Studies.
+Additionally, there will be ample time for the students and their parents to discuss selections with teachers and School Counselors.